 Although there may be hundreds of factors why your Calgary home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are fairly common.
-Knowing what they are may clarify what a technician means when they address the routes for resolving the problem.
+Identifying them may clarify what a technician is referring to when they outline the routes for resolving the problem.
 Here are the 5 most common problems that may cause your AC unit to fail.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Bad AC wiring

 Shotty, haphazard or uncertified A/C wiring is unsafe and a possible fire hazard.
-Bad wiring often prevents the system from getting power or can trip the circuit breaker.
+Bad wiring often prevents the system from getting power or can short the circuit breaker.

 - Outside AC fan is not working

-The fan on your outside AC unit is responsible for conveying the heat from your Calgary home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-The consequence of this action could result in internal damage to the compressor.
+The outside fan is responsible for conveying the heat from your Calgary home to the outside air.
+If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional